-The Diamond Beach in the south of Iceland, close to the gigantic Vatnajökull glacier, is one of the top highlights of all Iceland and a sight that should not be missed on any Iceland road trip.
+The Diamond Beach Iceland is located in the south of the beautiful country of fire and ice and close to the gigantic Vatnajökull glacier.
+It is one of the top highlights of all Iceland and a sight that should not be missed on any Iceland road trip.
 It’s not the only black sand beach in Iceland (there’s Stokksness, for example), but together with the ice chunks from the neighboring Jokulsarlon glacier lagoon, this landscape is absolutely unique.

 What you can do here, where to park your rental car and which hotel nearby we recommend, you can read in our travel report about the Diamond Beach Iceland.

 We are Sabrina and Andreas, two adventurous travelers who never miss an opportunity to discover the world.
 Whether by plane to distant countries or with our campervan Bruno, we just love to travel.
 We hope to give you helpful tips for your next trip on our blog.

 The Diamond Beach Iceland is a beach directly opposite to the Jokulsarlon glacier lagoon in Iceland.
 The special attraction of this beach is once the perfect black sand and the numerous ice chunks, which are driven by the nearby lagoon here.

 The place is quite touristy, because every visitor who drives along the ring road also stops here.
 But since the area is so large, it gets around quite well.